Pont-ar-Gothi

 Pont-ar-gothi (otherwise Pontargothi or Cothi Bridge) is a village in Carmarthenshire, West Wales.
-The village takes its name from the bridge where the A40 Road trunk road crosses the River Cothi.
+The village takes its name from the bridge where the A40 trunk road crosses the River Cothi.
 It lies some 10 mi east of Carmarthen.

 Cothi Bridge Show

 Cothi Bridge Agricultural Society was established in 1898.
 The Cothi Bridge Show contains breeders and exhibitors and attracts visitors from a large area.
 It also has a ladies section that was introduced in 1972.

 Holy Trinity Church

 The building of Holy Trinity Church was mostly funded by Henry Bath, whose family made a fortune as Cornish tin producers.
 When the tin ran out, they exported coal from Swansea and imported copper ore and guano.

 The coming of the railway to the Tywi Valley had allowed Bath to buy land to build a mansion and commute to Swansea.
 Alltyferin, a substantial Victorian house, was completed in 1868.